 ATMI producer health & safety

 - To protect yourself and others conduct your ATMI business at home or outdoors.

 - Make sure that all your ATMI projects accommodate your family concerns and priorities.

 - The CDC indicates that older people, pregnant women and those with underlying health conditions are considered higher risk of infection.
 Please be considerate of this when planning projects and deciding who to hang out with.
 Do you have high risk friends or family members who you often spend time with?

 - We’ve been reading about how, in retrospect, Italian moms wish they had convinced their teens to stay close to home, rather than visiting friends’ houses and riding in friends’ cars.
 Limit the number of people you come into contact with at this time.
-The State recommends hanging out with the same small set of friends throughout this quarantine rather than inviting new or different people over everyday.
+The State recommends hanging out with the same small set of friends rather than inviting new or different people over everyday.

 - Please don’t be compelled to work if you are sick.

-- You should not need to conduct ATMI business in public.
+- You should not have to conduct ATMI business in public.
 But if you are in a public place, don’t set your gear on the floor and be mindful of setting it down anywhere in public as COVID-19 can live on surfaces.

 - If you do record in person, use directional microphones from a safe distance rather than clip mics.
 Disinfect the mic sponge covers in hot water after use.

 - If you do report in a public place, disinfect your gear, pens and cell phones after use.